sfsu-joseo/csc648-template/milestones/M0/README.md

-## All the material related to milestone 0 goes in this folder
+## All the material related to M0 must be uploaded to this folder